 Health, Exercise, and Sport Sciences Mission Statement

-The Health, Exercise, and Sport Sciences major prepares individuals for careers in health and wellness, movement and performance training, education or management within the field of kinesiology.
+The Health, Exercise, and Sport Sciences major prepares individuals for careers in the field of kinesiology.
+Specialized studies are related to clinical health and wellness, movement and performance training, education, or management.
 Individuals in our program gain knowledge and skills through evidence-based learning, serving diverse populations, researching relevant topics and engaging in leadership while maintaining high ethical standards.

 Student Learning Outcomes of the Health, Exercise, and Sport Sciences Program